Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Results

+Theorem~\ref{t:expectation} is validated against simulations in Fig.~\ref{fig:realization2}.
+We see that the asymptotic expression in Eq.~\eqref{e:a1} remains very accurate also for realistic values of $\rho$, while the approximation for $\rho\rightarrow 0$ is accurate only for very sparse networks.
+In Fig.~\ref{fig:realization}, we illustrate that the probability of a two-hop path, see Eq.~\eqref{e:ccl}, for a high density $\rho=500$ sharply decreases beyond some distance from the RSU.
+Finally, in Fig.~\ref{fig:grid0} we observe that even for relatively low densities, a Gaussian distribution well approximates the probability mass function (PMF) of $N_2$, i.e., after rescaling

-as $\rho$ tends to infinity, with $\Phi$ the CDF of the standard normal distribution.
+as $\rho\to\infty$, with $\Phi$ the cumulative distribution function of the standard normal distribution.
 Observing normal approximation is common in the case of independent trials.
-Here, the events ``a node $v$ has a two-hop path to the roadside unit'', for each $v \in \mathcal{X}$, are dependent, nevertheless, the dependency is sufficiently short range to lead to a Gaussian distribution in the dense limit of Eq.~\eqref{e:p0}.
+Here, the events ``a node $x$ has a two-hop path to the RSU'', for each $x \in \mathcal{X}$, are dependent, nevertheless, the dependency is sufficiently short range to lead to a Gaussian distribution in the dense limit.
+A proof for the Gaussian convergence is not a triviality and is left for future work.